the-teachingRSE-project/competencies/competencies.md

 ## Helpful RSE skills for researchers in an academic career
 In the previous section,
 we looked at the competency levels needed for RSE specialists.
-However, many of these competencies are important for typical researchers in academia.
+However, many of these competencies are important for researchers in academia as well.
 Naturally, the 'R' competencies apply and research in general is increasingly team based.
 Additionally, many researchers in fields from classical examples like